Honda Motor Co., Ltd. (TYO:7267)

 Fiscal Year 2025

-• Operating profit for FYE March 2025 was JPY 1,213.4 billion, with strong motorcycle results offset by weaker automobile sales and significant tariff headwinds.
-FYE March 2026 guidance sets a minimum operating profit of JPY 500 billion, with ongoing cost and production adjustments to mitigate tariff and currency impacts.
+• Operating profit for FYE March 2025 was JPY 1,213.4 billion, with strong motorcycle results offset by weaker automobile sales and a one-time warranty provision expense.
+FYE March 2026 guidance reflects major tariff and forex headwinds, with a minimum operating profit of JPY 500 billion.

 • Q3 operating profit rose to JPY 1,139.9 billion, led by strong motorcycle sales, while automobile sales declined due to weakness in China.
 Full-year forecasts are unchanged, with risks from higher Q4 expenses, tariffs, and challenging Asian markets.